YoavDn/typester/README.md

 # About

 Typester is a modern design typing test application inspired by Monkeytype.
-It features a variety of test modes, dark mode for the night owls, and also saves user typing tests history.
-With easy to understand approach Typester try to helps improve typing skills by giving a fun experience with live feedback.
+It features a variety of test modes, including a dark mode for the night owls, and also saves user typing tests history.
+With easy to understand approach Typester tries to help improve typing skills by giving a fun experience with live feedback.

 # Technologies